 With a 1,367-foot long walking path, built with permeable shale that exists naturally on the landfill and allows rainwater to seep into the ground instead of running off, picnic tables and park benches are constructed from stone quarried from the landfill.
 Residents and visitors can enjoy the pleasant surroundings while being exposed to much of the process by which the landfill helps to ensure a clean, prosperous and independent future for Fort Smith.

 All masonry structures in the park were quarried from the landfill.
 The landscaping uses native vegetation, which eliminates the need for pesticides and irrigation.
 Special housing to provide shelter and attract certain birds and bats are located throughout the park to provide natural predators for pest insects.

 The entire park is designed to promote waste reduction and recycling, as well as the purchase of recycled products.
-Visitors will learn about how to make good choices in the purchase of recycled products, as well as other aspects of recycling, reuse and composting.

 A community commitment to recycling and responsible environmental management helps make it possible for us to set aside green space like Stone Park.
 As our residents enjoy this pleasant space today, they are learning how to preserve such amenities for the future.